acconrad/jquery-expander/README.markdown

 ### moreId

-If you are expanding multiple tables on a single page, its important to distinguish which "Show More" is expanding which table.
+If you are expanding multiple tables on a single page, it's important to distinguish which "Show More" is expanding which table.
 In that case you'll need to provide a name for that link:

 ```html
 $('table.anotherNewTable').tableExpander({ moreId: 'newMore'});